This Spiced Pear Bellini recipe is the perfect sparkling wine cocktail for all your holiday parties.

 What’s the Difference Between Bellinis and Mimosas?

-Both cocktails use sparkling wine.
+Both cocktails use sparkling wine (which include champange, cava, prosecco).
 So they’re both awesome.

 How to Make a Spiced Pear Bellini

 Making store-bought juice perfect for winter cocktails in as easy as infusing it with spices.

 Gather the cinnamon sticks, pear juice/nectar, ground cardamom and sugar (if you like things really sweet).